po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/12-Stu_Partials/README.md

-# 🏗️ Use Handlebars partials to reuse a template
+# 🏗️ Use Handlebars.js partials to reuse a template

 Work with a partner to implement the following user story:

-* As a developer, I want to keep my code DRY and reuse a Handlebars template when possible.
+* As a developer, I want to be able to render the painting's details using the same Handlebars template.

 ## Acceptance Criteria

-* It's done when a painting's details are rendered using a Handlebars partial.
+* It's done when a painting's details are rendered using a Handlebars.js partial.

-* It's done when the paintings are rendered by year within the gallery partial.
+* It's done when the paintings are rendered in order of year within the gallery partial.

 ## Assets